chaddro/EasyPopulate-4.0/README.txt

    product.
 This means that if two rows of data have the same v_products_model data with only a difference of the category name, then the product will appear in both categories and a change to the data in one entry will appear in the other category.
 See the previous sentence about effect of two products having the same products_model identifier.
-   "Duplicate" products with the same products_model number is not supported when using the v_products_model as the primary key.
+   "Duplicate" products with the same products_model number is not supported when using the v_products_model as the primary key, they will each end up with the same information.
    If you have these entries in your database, you may get unpredictable results when importing data.

    The second method of import is to use the products_id.